awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 ## Working with `ListObjects` requests in Lambda<a name="olap-listobjects"></a>

-This section assumes that your Object Lambda access point is configured to call the Lambda function for `ListObjects`\.
+This section assumes that your Object Lambda Access Point is configured to call the Lambda function for `ListObjects`\.
 Lambda will receive the JSON payload with a new object named `listObjectsContext`\. `listObjectsContext`contains a single property, `inputS3Url`, which is a presigned URL for the supporting access point for `ListObjects`\.

 Unlike `GetObject` and `HeadObject`, the presigned URL will include the following properties if they're specified:
 + All the query parameters